alfredojf/ofxWMFVideoPlayer/TechnicalDescription.md

+> Note: this document is kept for historical purposes only!
+Not updated.

 ofxWMFVideoPlayer
 =================

 ofxWMFVideoPlayer is an addon for openFrameworks that uses the Windows Media Foundation (WMF) API to read videos.
 It's an interesting videoplayback solution as it uses Windows H264 decoder (therefore avoiding any patent issue for using third party decoder) and was developed with hardware acceleration in mind.

 ##Purpose of this document